michellepace/prompts-one-place/research/market-research.md

 These things are [description of things].
 Please read them carefully and [do some task].
 ```

-**Note 1:** just sub in "cow" and "horse" get them from the animal farm.
+**Note 1:** Substitute in "cow" and "horse" get them from the animal farm.